 The Dyer Observatory is a Nashville treasure offering a highly educational, wildly fascinating experience for casual stargazers and wanna-be astronomers alike.
 Tickets are available a month in advance for the monthly viewing nights.
 Find a current schedule for the remainder of 2020 here.

 Go for an adventure.

-Nashville Adventure Park, which opened earlier this year, sits on five acres of land in West Meade.
+Nashville Adventure Park sits on five acres of land in West Meade.
 The Aerial Forest Adventure Park is home to 12 trails, 15 zip lines and 140 challenge bridges — with varying difficulty levels.
 This promises fun for the whole family.
 We haven’t yet checked this off our own bucket list so maybe we will see you there!